suttacentral/publications/README.md

 ## How to use
 ### Development stack

+First ensure pre-commit is installed ( <https://pre-commit.com/> ).

-It will mount the project root to the container.
+It will mount the project root to the container:
 ```bash
 # Go to project root
 cd publications